 The fears about Illegal immigration are a classic expression of the myth of madness at the gates of the city.
 Seen from the inside, the mad god Dionysus threatens to invade and destroy everything of value.
 From the outside, however – that is, from outside the bubble of literalized thinking – we can observe a rigid cultural identity in utter denial of both its own madness as well as the possibilities of healing.

 The anxiety, as always, stems primarily from the Puritan fear of pollution by those values and behaviors that evoke our Dionysian shadow.
 The walls are falling down.
-As both white, masculine identity and the actual economy continue to disintegrate, the desire to maintain racial purity retains a compelling hold on up to one-third of the population.
+As both the sense of white, masculine identity as well as the actual economy (see here and here) continue to disintegrate, the temptation to maintain racial purity retains a compelling hold on at least one-third of the population.

-In a mythology rife with contradictions, this is one of the greatest, and I’ll say it in the simplest of terms: As a nation, we are devoted to the sacrifice of our own children.
-I argue in Chapter Six of my book that to keep that shameful thought out of our awareness, we claim to worry incessantly about dangers to those same children.
+In a mythology rife with contradictions, this is one of the greatest, and I must re-state it in the simplest of terms: As a nation, we are devoted to the sacrifice of our own children.
+And here is how we keep that shameful thought out of our awareness: we claim to worry incessantly about the Other and its threats to those same children.

 The gatekeepers ask us: What would happen if we relaxed our vigilance?
 Won’t the diseases, the drugs, the predators or the sexual images contaminate the children?
 “Contamination” implies the irresistible power of evil, a deep and pessimistic sense of human weakness, an inability to identify right from wrong without severe restraints, and dread of permanent pollution by the sinful.
 If Dionysus Lusios – the “Loosener” – opened the gates, “all hell would break loose.”
 Everything that the soul and the culture have stuffed into the underworld would arise and overwhelm the guardians of propriety and decorum.
 Accordingly, we look down towards Mexico and see both our fears and our desires.